Jorstors/pluk/README.md

 Git-commit–aware symbol lookup & impact analysis engine

+---

+## What is a "symbol"?

+In Pluk, a **symbol** is any named entity in your codebase that can be referenced, defined, or impacted by changes.
+This includes functions, classes, methods, variables, and other identifiers that appear in your source code.
+Pluk tracks symbols across commits and repositories to enable powerful queries like "go to definition", "find all references", and "impact analysis".

 Pluk gives developers “go-to-definition”, “find-all-references”, and “blast-radius” impact queries across one or more Git repositories.
 Heavy lifting (indexing, querying, storage) runs in Docker containers; a lightweight host shim (`pluk`) boots the stack and delegates commands into a thin CLI container (`plukd`) that talks to an internal API.

 ---